Working during maternity and parental leave

 Working while on parental leave

 After the end of entitlement to maternity pay, the parental allowance is paid.
 If no claim for maternity pay has been made, it can be paid from the day the child is born.
 The parent can choose a payment period of between six months and four years.
 While receiving parental allowance, the mother or father can work without any restrictions, unlike during maternity leave.
 It is possible to work on a contract, full-time or as a self-employed person, but it is necessary to ensure adequate childcare.
 The child can be placed in a nursery or kindergarten.
-Children under the age of two can attend these institutions for up to 92 hours a month, while there is no time limit for older children.
-However, if you break the 92-hour rule, the allowance will not be cancelled but only suspended.

-Overall, there are far fewer restrictions than for maternity leave, which should allow parents to work, for example, part-time even while caring for a child and to better build on their existing careers after parental leave.
+Overall, there are far fewer restrictions than for maternity leave, which should enable parents to work, for example, part-time even while caring for a child and to better build on their existing careers after parental leave.

 Are you solving a similar problem?